-SU students who receive their instruction from off-campus may use the above forms for requesting document delivery of books and journal articles.
+SU students who receive their instruction from off-campus (distance education) may use the ILLiad form for requesting the document delivery of books and journal articles.
 When you register, answer “yes” the question, “Are you a distance education student?”
 For more information, contact Circulation Supervisor Becky Rockwell at (540) 665-5424.

 The library subsidizes part or all of the cost of interlibrary loans for students.
-Faculty are responsible for any costs incurred by their requests.
+Faculty members are responsible for any costs incurred by their requests.
 We request that faculty supply a budget code if they wish to charge ILL fees to a departmental account.

 The University library receives many interlibrary loan requests, so patrons with multiple requests are asked to submit them in priority order.
 We strive to be fair to all users, so each business day library staff will process some, if not all, items for each requestor.
 Students who need a large number of items may wish to visit other libraries to obtain materials.
 The library staff may be able to direct users to libraries with which we have reciprocal borrowing privileges.